ScriptersCF/Game_Jam_Info/README.md

 If you have found that someone is cheating, you must contact the event host immediately so that we can deal with the situation.
 It is important that we are made aware of such issues, otherwise we might give our prize to a team that did not participate fairly.

 #### Do I get to keep my game after submitting?
-Yes, your submissions are still your own property and we would never publish them on your behalf.
+Yes, your submissions are still entirely your own property and we would never publish them on your behalf.
 If you are chosen to be awarded Robux, we will ask for a copy of your game file in order to check for any signs of cheating, but we delete the given file after being checked.

+You're welcome to contribute your game to our open-source organisation, promote our community or donate to our future events, but none of this is a requirement.

+You are equally welcome to continue your game without any affiliation with ScriptersCF, promote it on Roblox under your own name and keep all of its revenue as you would with any other projects.

 *These rules are subject to change at any given time.
 We have the right to refuse to award a prize or cancel the event at our own discretion.
-You are not entitled to a prize.*
+This is not a giveaway, and so you are not necessarily entitled to a prize.
+We host these events purely voluntarily and to help you gain development experience - a prize is just an additional incentive we offer, and should not be the reason you participate.*